 Access to Medicines

-As part of our global commitment, Seqirus has agreed to donate 10 percent of influenza vaccine output in real time to the World Health Organization for deployment to developing countries in the event of a global pandemic emergency.
+Seqirus has also agreed to donate 10% of influenza vaccine output in real time to WHO for deployment to developing countries in the event of a global pandemic emergency.

 In March 2017, the foundation announced its plans to open its first PI network and center in Africa, with CSL Behring a proud sponsor.
 The North African Network will join over 200 similar sites in the Jeffrey Modell Centers Network around the world.
 These centers offer advanced diagnostic evaluations to patients with suspected primary immune deficiencies and our support helps CSL to deliver on our promise to PI patients.
 In Africa, it’s estimated that the diagnosis rate of PI, a life threatening condition, is only about 0.3 percent.

 In April 2018, a new multi-stakeholder partnership was launched in Papua New Guinea (PNG), the “PNG Snakebite Project”, to help save lives from snakebite.
 PNG has some of the highest rates of snakebite mortality in the world, caused mainly by taipan and death adder envenomation.
 The same snake species are found in Australia, where Seqirus antivenom has been in use for decades.